Automatic process launching, thread spawning, and hardware binding

 +p or other specifications of how much hardware to use.

-#2 Updated by Phil Miller almost 2 years ago
+#2 Updated by Phil Miller over 2 years ago

 Existing implementation is on branch hwloc: https://charm.cs.illinois.edu/gerrit/gitweb?p=charm.git;a=shortlog;h=refs/heads/hwloc

-#4 Updated by Phil Miller almost 2 years ago
+#4 Updated by Phil Miller over 2 years ago

 Before getting into how it works, there are a few caveats of the current implementation I should note: